>TOPICS

 If we consider the metaphor of light and shadow, it becomes clear that it is not so easy to deal with shadow, that in any case light cannot simply become where there was a shadow, because every new light source casts a new shadow.
 In dealing with the shadow, it will be a matter of developing a basic acceptance of shadow, of understanding that light and dark play together.
 2

-We often compensate for an aspect we deny with the opposite.
-We create a certain persona to prove to ourselves and others that we are exactly not like that aspect we deny.
-So this aspect dominates our lives, everything is just about hiding it.
-If, for instance, in the past, we were often accused by others of being frivolous, we might go to the opposite extreme in trying to hide this tendency.
+We often compensate for an aspect that we deny with the opposite.
+We create a certain persona to prove to ourselves and others that we are exactly not like the aspect we are denying.
+So this aspect dominates our lives, everything is about hiding it.
+For example, if in the past we were often accused by others of being frivolous, we might go to the opposite extreme in trying to hide this tendency.
 We burden ourselves with too many tasks, or too much responsibility until we finally collapse under it.

-When we suppress a perceived emotion, we usually also suppress its polar opposite.
-A shadow aspect that we have learned to accept must, therefore, be integrated into our lives so that no new shadows fall on our relationships.
-In addition, if we want to confront one of our shady sides, we should, first of all, realize and connect with our strengths.
+When we suppress a perceived emotion, we usually suppress its polar opposite.
+Therefore, shadow aspects that we have learned to accept must be integrated into our lives so that no new shadows fall on our relationships.
+In addition, if we want to confront one of our shady sides, we should first recognize and connect with our strengths.

 It is also about leaving behind a part of us that does not need this shadow confrontation.
 In other words, it is a matter of […] taking precautions so that we do not remain forever in the shadow realm.
 3